Can Alcohol Make You Gain Weight? Causes and Tips

 Key Takeaways

-It can seem hard to avoid alcohol at social gatherings and parties.
+It can seem challenging to avoid alcohol at social gatherings and parties.
 A good trick is to order one drink and carry it with you throughout the night.
 This will dissuade others from fetching you another round.

 Thank you!
 Your submission has been received!